drcjt/CSharp-80/Documentation/csharp-80-architecture.md

 oriented form or High-level Internal Representation (HIR).
 In a later phase in the compiler the tree is converted into a linear ordered form or Linear Internal Representation (LIR).

 Both the HIR and LIR blocks are composed of `StackEntry` objects that define the operations performed by the block.
 Note that all `StackEntry` objects have an associated `StackValueKind` which represents the type of data the object represents.
-This should correspond to the basic types defined in the ECMA standard - however I have added an extra type explicitly representing 16 bit signed integers to enable more optimal code generation for the 16-bit z80 processor.

 ### Importation
 Importation is the phase that creates the IR for each method, reading in one IL instruction at a time, and building up the IR tree representation.
 The `ILImporter.Import(..)` method